aleksyprok/pairs_trading_oaf/README.md

 # File Structure Overview

+- `.github/workflows`: Contains the .yml which directs the automatic testing.
 - `pairs_trading_oaf`: The main application directory.
   - `main.py`: The entry point of the application.
   - `plotting.py`: Utility functions for data visualization.